tozwierz/docker-soapui/README.md

 # SoapUI in docker

 ## Intro
-This Docker image is based on alpine jre-8 and contains SoapUI installation.
+This Docker image is based on alpine jre-8 and contains SoapUI installation updated to support SoapUI ver 5.4.0

 ## Who is this image for?
 Use this image if you need docker way to execute SoapUI tests (if that is your develpoment or CI process).